das-Abroxas/2025_Biohackathon_Documentation/src/results.md

 ## Extensions to ro-crate-py

-Extended the library with a class 'Subcrate' extending the Dataset class.
+Extended the library with a class `Subcrate` extending the Dataset class.
 This additional implementation allows things like:

 ```python
 main_crate = ROCrate("/tmp/ro-crate-dir")